 You can surf around Etsy and see lots of shops with thousands upon thousands of sales listed, so I think it’s safe to say that it is possible to make money on Etsy.

 How Much Money Can You Make?

-For our purposes, I wanted to see the overall, top selling Etsy shops for today’s date, (11/11/15) based purely on sales, not category or country.
+For our purposes, I wanted to see the overall, top selling Etsy shops for today’s date (well, the date this post was initially written on), (11/11/15) based purely on sales, not category or country.

 So you can see what I can see, I have included this image.

 You will notice a shop called BohemianFindings sits at the top of the list with more than one-thousand sales the previous day.
 Looking at the BohemianFindings shop on Etsy we can see that most of the items listed there sell for about $2.50.

 This shop has more than four hundred pages of items listed to sell, so some items will be more, some will be less.

 However, if we consider the shop’s average sale to be $2.50, that means BohemianFindings made about $2,640 in sales the previous day.
 Not bad!

 Don’t forget though, you still have to count things like the cost of products to purchase, packing and shipping costs, plus labor.
 I highly doubt they’re selling over 2k items per day without a paid staff.

 The shop in tenth place for the day, MayaHoney, had one-hundred sixty-five sales.
 You can visit the shop on Etsy and see that their items are roughly the same price ($2.50) as the shop in first place, Bohemianfindings.